 - Enable FIPS mode.
 When FIPS mode is enabled, the module will not allow keys to be entered in plaintext form; all keys entered into the module must be encrypted.
 The Configure IPCryptR2 service is used to configure this parameter in the module via the 'fips enable' shell command. - 2.
 Only Approved and Allowed algorithms installed.
-The module supports the following Approved algorithms: - AES-256 ECB (Cert. #1424) - AES-256 8-bit CFB (Cert. #1424) for symmetric encryption / decryption of keys and parameters stored in the internal database. - AES-256 OFB (Cert. #1424) for symmetric decryption of keys entered via the KVL interface. - AES-256 CBC (Cert. #1424) for use with IKE and OTAR. - AES-256 GCM (Cert. #1425) for high-speed encryption and authentication in the GCM mode. - SHA-384 (Cert. #1292) used for password hashing for internal password storage, used for digital signature verification during firmware integrity test and firmware load test, and used as data origin authentication and integrity verification mechanisms for IKE. - ANSI x9.31 RNG (Cert. #778) used for IV and KPK generation - ECDSA-384 (FIPS 186-3, vendor affirmed) used for digital signature verification during firmware integrity test and firmware load test
+The module supports the following Approved algorithms: - AES-256 ECB (Cert. #1424) - AES-256 8-bit CFB8 (Cert. #1424) for symmetric encryption / decryption of keys and parameters stored in the internal database. - AES-256 OFB (Cert. #1424) for symmetric decryption of keys entered via the KVL interface.
+Keys are sent to the module from the KVL interface but never uploaded back to the KVL, hence the module does not perform encryption in this mode. - AES-256 CBC (Cert. #1424) for use with IKE and OTAR. - AES-256 GCM (Cert. #1425) for high-speed encryption and authentication in the GCM mode. - SHA-384 (Cert. #1292) used for password hashing for internal password storage, used for digital signature verification during firmware integrity test and firmware load test, and used as data origin authentication and integrity verification mechanisms for IKE. - ECDSA-384 (Cert. #498) used for digital signature verification during firmware integrity test and firmware load test - CVL (Cert. #263) SNMP v3 key derivation function per NIST Special Publication 800-135, section 5.4.
+SNMPv3 KDF is used when CRYPTR2 is being monitored remotely by an SNMP Server. - SHA-1, SHA-384 (Cert. #2381) hash algorithm for use in SNMPv3 protocol only. - HMAC (Cert. #1780) used in IKE v2 key derivation function per Internet Key Exchange Protocol Version 2 (IKEv2) and Suite B Cryptographic Suites for IPsec. - CVL (Cert. #262) IKEv2 KDF is used to set up a security association (SA) in the IPsec protocol suite, per Internet Key Exchange Protocol Version 2 (IKEv2) and Suite B Cryptographic Suites for Ipsec.